 Patrick's first original 2-part drama, MAN IN AN ORANGE SHIRT, won an International Emmy in 2018 for Best TV Miniseries.
-His script, THE HOUSEKEEPER, was nominated for the Brit List, the annual survey of British film executives’ favorite unproduced screenplays, in 2018.
+His script, THE HOUSEKEEPER, was on Brit List, the annual survey of British film executives’ favorite unproduced screenplays, in 2018.

 Praise for TAKE NOTHING WITH YOU:

 “So delighted to be sent a copy of this wonderful wonderful novel.
 Gale has done it again.
 Absolutely one of his complete best.
 So many funny and tender and terrific scenes.
 The recreation of music, one of the hardest things that can be done, is managed so well.
 Gale pulls off that Forsterian trick of hovering between social comedy and apocalyptic tragedy without the move appearing artificial or contrived.
 Just a wonderful wonderful read.
 Couldn’t bear the sight of the pages on the left thickening up and the pages on the right thinning out as I came to the end …” Stephen Fry

 “I loved the book.
 I wanted it to go on for ever- he’s captured the loneliness and camaraderie of being a teenage musician so perfectly.
 I loved how the big decision to pursue music or not unravelled itself so naturally and how in the end Eustace was completely at peace with it.
 This, surrounding the completely devastating treatment of him by his mother is kind of like the Schubert slow movement wrapping itself around the turbulent middle section.”
 Rachel Nicholls, Soprano

 “A compelling story of how a passion for music can be a gateway for self-discovery.”
 Jonathan Dove, Composer

 “Joyous and full of light… A beautiful and empathetic writer.”
 Cathy Rentzenbrink

 “Sexy, joyous, funny and tender.
 I relished it.”
 Sarah Winman